mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 Nestled in a walkway between two elevated seating areas, I stood in the shadows, observing all that took place in that grand hall.
 There was a constant reverberant murmur that filled the hall as a fidelant spoke.
 Her dialect was Shakii and her voice was far from boring or common, but it didn't have the conviction that Melna's had.
 Perhaps that's what Fajro meant when he spoke of her spice.
 To my right was a faint glow, where the mirrors outside had been focusing their light.
 The senate insignia appeared again upon that wall, in hills and grooves of thicker and thinner marble that played with the light.
 I took a step forward to see more but I stopped as a pair of eyes at the opposite end of the hall glanced in my direction.
 The man perused the walkway with his eyes while I dared not move, certain that movement would give me away before a sight of my face at that distant.
 After a moment he returned his eyes to the Seroai fidelant as if he'd seen nothing.
 I would have to find a more subtle way to get to Melna.

 I presumed that Melna sat nearby, as the Heiko division of the senate was behind me as I'd come through the door.
-I looked for the fidelants among all of the attendants I could see: the scriveners in their loose vinegrass robes, the judges in well-cut deep black kelp, and the horde of bureacrats in undyed white famba that faded into the marble.
+I looked for the fidelants among all of the attendants I could see: the scriveners in their loose brown robes, the judges in well-cut deep black kelp, and the horde of bureacrats in undyed white famba that faded into the marble.
 The fidelants were unlike the others in their colorful robes, sitting closest to the center.
 I surmised that Melna would be sitting just to the left of the end of this walkway and that I would have to enter that center circle, bringing all of the senate's attention to myself.

 I hesitated, then proceeded with quiet steps along the side of the entryway, keeping my body low and my eyes forward.
 My hearts rushed with anxiety as I counted every step toward the center of the hall to remain calm.
 I could see some people beginning to focus on me one-by-one.
 The speaker wasn't stopping for me, so I wasn't about to either.
 Once I'd cleared the wall I immediately rounded the marble wall and looked for Melna, but all that I saw was an empty seat.
 I turned to face the speaker, whose voice had since stopped, and saw the woman I'd come to find.
 Thirty paces would be close in any other circumstance, but today she was thirty paces too far.